ivonunes/g923-mac/README.md

 ## what?

+### flt

+`flt` is a command line utility which communicates with logitech steering wheels via the [classic ffb protocol](https://opensource.logitech.com/wiki/force_feedback/Logitech_Force_Feedback_Protocol_V1.6.pdf) and can be used to configure the steering wheel directly

+### fffb
-`fffb` is a plugin for scs games which uses the TelemetrySDK to read truck telemetry data, constructs custom forces and plays them on your logitech G923
+`fffb` is a plugin for [scs games](https://www.scssoft.com/) which uses the [TelemetrySDK](https://modding.scssoft.com/wiki/Documentation/Engine/SDK/Telemetry) to read truck telemetry data, constructs custom forces and plays them on your logitech G923

 ## why?